EaterLabs/gophor/README.md

 - HTTP style URL query and encoding support.

+- Serve `DIR/gophermap` by default, else falls back to directory listing.

+- Parsing of any files named `gophermap` / ending in `.gophermap` as gophermaps.

 - Executable gophermap support.

-- Insert files with automated line reflowing, and the output of any CGI scripts or other executable gophermaps.
+- Insert files with automated line reflowing, output of any CGI scripts or executable gophermaps WITHIN gophermaps.

 - Support for all commonly accepted item type characters (beyond just RFC1436 support).